manderz11/ExiledKitsPlugin/README.md

 ## Support

 Support for the plugin can only be found on the [issues](https://github.com/manderz11/ExiledKitsPlugin/issues) tab or by messaging me on discord (manderz11)

+## Suggestions

+Submission for suggestions can also be found on the [discussions](https://github.com/manderz11/ExiledKitsPlugin/discussions) tab by creating a new discussion with ideas tag or also by messaging me on discord (manderz11)